VAT for E-commerce in the EU

 Delivery

-Monthly Return
+Monthly

 IOSS and marketplaces — who holds the IOSS number?

-If you sell through Amazon or Etsy, and the marketplace is the deemed supplier, the marketplace holds the IOSS number — not you.
-You only need your own IOSS if you sell directly through your own website.
+If you sell through Amazon, Etsy, or another marketplace, and the marketplace is the deemed supplier for your sales (which applies to most low-value imports after 2021), the marketplace holds the IOSS number — not you.
+The marketplace collects the VAT, uses their own IOSS registration, and remits to tax authorities.
+You do not need your own IOSS registration for these sales.
+You only need your own IOSS if you sell directly through your own website and ship goods valued ≤ €150 from outside the EU to EU consumers.

 Section 7 — Marketplace Deemed Supplier Rules